Cheapest car insurance in New Mexico for a bad driving record

 Cheapest car insurance in New Mexico by city

-Farmington has the cheapest car insurance rates in New Mexico at $2,752.
-But the most expensive city is Albuquerque with rates of $3,323.
+Farmington has the cheapest car insurance rates in New Mexico, averaging $2,752.
+However, the most expensive city is Albuquerque, with average insurance rates of $3,323.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver